hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_jurek.rst

 Introduction
 ############

-In this module, we derive the optimal dynamic strategy for arbitrageurs with a finite horizon and non-myopic preferences facing a mean-reverting arbitrage opportunity (e.g. an equity pairs trade).
+In the paper corresponding to this module, the authors derive the optimal dynamic strategy for arbitrageurs with a finite horizon and non-myopic preferences facing a mean-reverting arbitrage opportunity (e.g. an equity pairs trade).